How will selection work?

 How will you support rising Sophomores serving in the PA role who may have less experience on campus and ensure that they are effective resources?

-The first term of the course will prepare any student to function effectively as a PA and the second term of the course coincides with their first term of active service to ensure formal support from the program advisors.
-Additionally, after completion of the full 2 term course, the PAs will be involved in regular meetings with the program advisors for overall support and with their RAs and house PA groups to best meet the needs of their specific communities.
+After completion of the class, the PAs will be involved in regular meetings with the program advisors for overall support and with their RAs and house PA groups to best meet the needs of their specific communities.
+Office hours will also be offered the entire academic year for another opportunity for consultation.

 How would you support someone who doesn’t get the PA position?